DomSas/Chat-App/README.md

 # Chat-App

 Hybrid live chat app where people are able to login anonymously and write in chat rooms about specific topic.
+Deployed demo can be accessed [here](https://pwa-blank.web.app/).

 Technologies used:
 - Frontend: React (React Toolkit for state management) and Framework7.